 See the location of the building on Google Maps here

 Download a 30-page copy of the Wikipedia pages (2Mb) here.

 Faircape Management Services were appointed to manage the building, with effect from 1st March 2020.

 The community at Mutual Heights includes permanent residents, tenants, and short stay visitors.
 The care of the building and the community is the responsibility of the managing agents, supported by a building manager and a concierge.

 What is your interest in the building?:

-There are several people concerned with day-to-day and longer term management of the sectional title scheme, but there are just three that you need to know about: the Chair of the Trustees, the Building Manager, and the Concierge.
+There are several people concerned with day-to-day and longer term management of the sectional title scheme, but here are just three that you might like to know about: the 'Webmaster', the Building Manager, and the Concierge.

 Andy Bytheway is a retired senior academic who moved to South Africa in 1998.
 He has been developing and curating the community web site since the early days in 2016 - just one of his retirement projects.
 He was chairman of the Mutual Heights trustees from 2008 to 2020.

 Theresa Boks joined the management team as Building Manager in April 2020.
 She has extensive experience, with more than a decade working in the administration and management of two large Cape Town shopping centres.
 She has qualifications in health and safety, service management, sustainability, and building management.